Bing6000s/dotfiles/README.md

 # Dotfiles

-Including dotfiles from both windows and arch.
+Personal dotfiles from both Windows 11 and Arch linux.